alsubaie-os/Udacity-Data-Architect-Nanodegree-Repo/Project_2 Design a Data Warehouse for Reporting and OLAP/README.md

 ## 2.Staging Area

->>To upload the data to the Snowflake I used the snowsql CLI. <a href="https://github.com/alsubaie-os/Project_2 Design a Data Warehouse for Reporting and OLAP/Script/Upload_files_for_staging.sql">Here</a> is the script used to upload the files before moving to STAGE.
+>>To upload the data to the Snowflake I used the snowsql CLI. <a href="https://github.com/alsubaie-os/Udacity-Data-Architect-Nanodegree-Repo/blob/c79944fbdbf0298b1adee32f09b503935e9b0b1c/Project_2%20Design%20a%20Data%20Warehouse%20for%20Reporting%20and%20OLAP/Script/Upload_files_for_staging.sh">Here</a> is the script used to upload the files before moving to STAGE.
 >
 >>It is important to mention the usage of flags `auto_compress=true` and `parallel=4` for big files to allow better performance while uploading.
 >
 >>With the data published to the Snowflake, it is time to move to the STAGE schema.
 >>
->>1. <a href="https://github.com/alsubaie-os/Project_2 Design a Data Warehouse for Reporting and OLAP/SQL Queries/json_staging.sql">SQL</a> commands to move data from JSON to STAGE.
+>>1. <a href="https://github.com/alsubaie-os/Udacity-Data-Architect-Nanodegree-Repo/blob/c79944fbdbf0298b1adee32f09b503935e9b0b1c/Project_2%20Design%20a%20Data%20Warehouse%20for%20Reporting%20and%20OLAP/SQL%20Queries/json_staging.sql">SQL</a> commands to move data from JSON to STAGE.
->>2. <a href="https://github.com/alsubaie-os/Project_2 Design a Data Warehouse for Reporting and OLAP/SQL Queries/csv_staging.sql">SQL</a> commands to move data from CSV to STAGE.
+>>2. <a href="https://github.com/alsubaie-os/Udacity-Data-Architect-Nanodegree-Repo/blob/c79944fbdbf0298b1adee32f09b503935e9b0b1c/Project_2%20Design%20a%20Data%20Warehouse%20for%20Reporting%20and%20OLAP/SQL%20Queries/csv_staging.sql">SQL</a> commands to move data from CSV to STAGE.

 ### Yelp Data